zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/Domemaster3D Readme-Short.txt

 Version 1.6 alpha 8
 -----------------------
-November 26, 2014
+December 4, 2014

 Maya
-  Updated the DomeViewer tool's angular360_mesh.ma model to correct for a horizontal flipping Update the DomeViewer tool's latlongSphere_mesh.ma model to correct for a Maya 2012 .fc attribute loading error.
+  Updated the DomeViewer tool's angular360_mesh.ma model to correct for a horizontal flipping Updated the DomeViewer tool's latlongSphere_mesh.ma model to correct for a Maya 2012 .fc attribute loading error.
+  Updated the Crossbounce tool's "dome_mib_texture_remap1" node transform matrix attributes to correct for the Y-axis view flipping issue.

 Version 1.6 Alpha 7
 -----------------------